cosmicexplorer/dot-star-ignore/README.md

 )
 ```

-- `pattern`: glob pattern, taken relative to the directory of the file the pattern was found in
+- `pattern`: wildcard pattern, taken relative to the directory of the file the pattern was found in
 - `precedence`: as in `IgnoreFile`
 - `negated`: whether the pattern had a `!` at front in the ignore file
 - `directory`: base directory where pattern takes effect